Kimskogfelter/Recipe-site/README.md

 When the recipe divs are 2 or 1 per row they get different sizes.
 I have tried to change the bootstrap classes to make that dissapear so that all the recipe divs are the same size, but without any luck.
 - This project have been a real struggle for me.
 To understand Django took a long time and it was when I had 2 weeks left to finish this I started to understand Django a little bit.
-Hopefully I have changed enought to get a pass and I will continue to study to learn Django even more.
+Hopefully I have written enought own code to get a pass and I will continue to study to learn Django even more.

 ### CREDITS